 There are a multitude of factors that are important when shopping for a new mattress.
 Below, we give a quick overview of these factors, but we’d recommend you check out our Mattress Buyer Guide for the full details.

 Construction – There are several different types of mattresses out there.
-There’s innerspring beds, hybrid beds and all-foam beds.
+There are innerspring beds, hybrid beds, and all-foam beds.
 All three have their own distinct advantages and disadvantages.